openvinotoolkit/openvino/docs/gapi/kernel_api.md

 # Graph API Kernel API {#openvino_docs_gapi_kernel_api}

-The core idea behind Graph API (G-API) is portability – a pipeline built with G-API must be portable (or at least able to be portable).
+Main idea behind Graph API (G-API) is mobility – a pipeline built with G-API must, at least be able to, be portable.
 It means that either it works out-of-the box when compiled for new platform, or G-API provides necessary tools to make it running there, with little-to-no changes in the algorithm itself.

-This idea can be achieved by separating kernel interface from its implementation.
-Once a pipeline is built using kernel interfaces, it becomes implementation-neutral – the implementation details (i.e. which kernels to use) are passed on a separate stage (graph compilation).
+This can be achieved by separating kernel interface from its implementation.
+Once pipeline is built, using kernel interfaces, it becomes implementation-neutral.
+The implementation details (i.e. which kernels to use) are passed on in a separate stage - graph compilation.

-Kernel-implementation hierarchy may look like:
+Examples of kernel-implementation hierarchy:
 ![Kernel API/implementation hierarchy example](../img/gapi_kernel_implementation_hierarchy.png)

-A pipeline itself then can be expressed only in terms of `A`, `B`, and so on, and choosing which implementation to use in execution becomes an external parameter.
+Pipeline itself then can only be expressed in terms of `A`, `B`, and so on, and choosing which implementation to use in execution becomes an external parameter.

 ## Define a Kernel
-G-API provides a macro to define a new kernel interface `G_TYPED_KERNEL()`:
+G-API provides a macro to define a new kernel interface - `G_TYPED_KERNEL()`:

 ```cpp
 #include <opencv2/gapi.hpp>